duncanberger/PZQ_POPGEN/Figures/supplementary_figure_3.md

-# Supplementary Figure 3: S. mansoni population structure in Uganda (miracidia only)
+# Supplementary Figure 3: *Schistosoma mansoni" population structure in Uganda (miracidia only)

 ## Setup <a name="setup"></a>
 ```{r}